jacobkap/crimebythenumbers/docs/choropleth-maps.md

 #> 6 POINT (5986822 2113584)
 ```

 There is now the *nhood* column from the neighborhoods data which says which neighborhood the suicide happened in.
-Now we can aggregate up to the neighborhood-level.
+Now we can aggregate up to the neighborhood-level using `group_by()` and `summarize()` functions from the `dplyr` package.
-For now we will use the code to aggregate the number of suicides per neighborhood.
-Remember, the `aggregate()` command aggregates a numeric value by some categorical value.
-Here we aggregate the number of suicides per neighborhood.
-So our code will be

-`aggregate(number_suicides ~ nhood, data = suicide_agg, FUN = sum)`

 We actually don't have a variable with the number of suicides so we need to make that.
 We can simply call it *number_suicides* and give it that value of 1 since each row is only one suicide.